-The new solidarity tax credit replaces
+The solidarity tax credit has 3 components:

 The solidarity tax credit took effect in July 2011.